uri-library-data-services/iassist-preview/content/blog/ich-bin-ein-iassister.md

 management of DDI metadata or provide value-added services on setting the standard up.

-The track \"Data Public Services/Librarianship\" confronted aspects of access to research data.
+The track "Data Public Services/Librarianship" confronted aspects of access to research data.
 Here, development of data services from country-specific perspective (Bosnia and Herzegovina, Serbia, Croatia) was highlighted, but the track also managed to look at specific data